-An annulment is a court order that says your marriage was not valid from the start.
-This means that, according to the law, you and your partner were not actually married.
-An annulment is sometimes called a declaration that your marriage is "void" or a "nullity".
+An is a that says your marriage was not valid from the start.
+This means that, according to the law, you and your partner were not actually .
+An annulment is sometimes called a declaration that your marriage is “void” or a “nullity”.

 For example, you might get an annulment if your partner was still married to someone else when they married you.
 This means that they were not able to marry you.
 So, even though you had a marriage ceremony, an annulment says that it is like you were never married.

 Even if you get an annulment, you might still have legal responsibilities to the person that you married.

 For example, you might have to pay to the person you married, even if you get an annulment.
 This is explained further in Step 2.

 A religious annulment is different from one that you get from a court.
 Some religions require a religious annulment before you can marry again in the religion.
 This is explained further in Step 3.

 Divorce or annulment

 If you want to remarry and your partner is still alive, you must get either a or an annulment from the court.